Top of the page

-In tricuspid atresia, the tricuspid heart valve and sometimes the lower right heart chamber do not form correctly.
+"Atresia" means "not there."
+So in tricuspid atresia, the tricuspid valve isn't there.
+There is no opening.
 Blood does not flow through the heart as well as it should.
-A baby does not get the oxygen he or she needs.
+The baby does not get enough oxygen.

 Your baby may need special care, such as being in the neonatal intensive care unit (NICU).
 This may be scary for you.
 But the hospital staff understands this.
 They will explain what happens and will answer your questions.

-Your baby may get medicine.
-It may include medicines given through a blood vessel.
-This is often done through the belly button.
+Your baby may get medicine that helps keep oxygen-rich blood flowing to the body.
+It is often given through a blood vessel in the belly button.

-Your baby will have surgery to help blood flow to the lungs.
-What the doctor does during surgery depends on how well blood is flowing through the heart.
+Your baby will have surgery to help open the blood vessel that carries blood from the heart to the lungs.
+What the doctor does during surgery depends on how well blood is flowing through the heart and how small the right ventricle is.
 Your baby will be asleep during the surgery.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.